Find schools that offer these popular programs

 An embedded calculator will be provided; however, test-takers can bring a TI-30XS Multiview Scientific Calculator to use on the exam.

 What should I expect once inside?

-One can be dismissed from the test for a number of reasons, including attempting to take the test for another person, failing to provide identification, creating a disturbance, giving or receiving unauthorized help, eating or drinking, using notes or other banned items, attempting to remove scratch paper or test materials from the testing room and failing to follow the administrator's instructions.
+One can be dismissed from the test for a number of reasons, including attempting to take the test for another person, failing to provide identification, creating a disturbance, giving or receiving unauthorized help, eating or drinking, using notes or other banned items (such as possessing a cell phone), attempting to remove scratch paper or test materials from the testing room and failing to follow the administrator's instructions.

-For more information about the GED or its administration, visit Prometric, www.prometric.com.
+For more information about the GED or its administration, visit the GED website.